-I would rather be deaf and dead than gain 2 lbs.
+I would rather be deaf and dead than be fat gain 2 lbs.

 ‘I was living a life, but not living the life that I wanted.
 Every day my thoughts were consumed with food, over-exercising, calorie counting, label checking and fear.
 I could not concentrate or focus on a task without looking at the clock to indicate when the next snack or meal was due.
 The enthusiasm and motivation I had for life was sucked out of me, taking most of my ambition and interests with it’.
 (Jessica Mell)